the-events-calendar/tribe-common/readme.txt

 * Tweak - Fork `WP_Background_Process` to `Tribe__Process__Handler` to allow for better internal maintenance by our team
 * Tweak - Include more Array handling methods: `recursive_ksort`, `add_prefixed_keys_to`, `flatten`, `filter_prefixed`, `add_unprefixed_keys_to`
 * Fix - Adjust `Tribe__Admin__Helpers::is_screen()` to avoid false positives and flag the events menu Tags page as a Tribe screen [107413]
-* Fix - Improve the handling asyncronous requests for our Process Handler
+* Fix - Improve the handling asynchronous requests for our Process Handler
-* Fix - Correct problems with image asyncronous processing of thumbnail images
+* Fix - Correct problems with image asynchronous processing of thumbnail images
 * Fix - Confirm that multisite background processing saves options and progress to the correct table in the database
 * Language - 8 new strings added, 25 updated, 1 fuzzied, and 0 obsoleted